-Trump campaign accused of laundering $170 million
+The Trump campaign is accused of laundering $170 million

 The complaint also lists several high-profile projects launched by the campaign that have never shown up in the FEC filings.
 For example, in April Parscale bragged in cable news interviews about a new app the campaign was developing, saying it would be “directly owned” and controlled by the campaign.
 But, Phunware, the company that built the app, has never appeared in the campaign’s spending reports.
 According to the Campaign Legal Center, that’s because it was paid through American Made Media—an allegation that would seem to be backed up by the company’s own statements highlighting its relationship with American Made Media.

-Asked for comment Mother Jones, Phunware directed questions about the complaint to the Trump campaign.
+Asked for comment by Mother Jones, Phunware directed questions about the complaint to the Trump campaign.
 The campaign and National Media, Harris Sikes Media’s parent company, did not respond to requests for comment.

 Parscale was fired as campaign manager earlier this month.
 But he has remained involved with the campaign, which is not surprising considering how closely he is reported to have ingratiated himself with the Trump family—including paying Trump family members working on the campaign through his own company, Parscale Strategy.
 The Campaign Legal Center complaint notes that Parscale Strategy is used as the vehicle to pay Lara Trump, who is the wife of Eric Trump, and Kimberly Guilfoyle, who is Donald Trump Jr.’s girlfriend.